 Certainly, and these apply to all cases, not just those with older couples.
 However, older couples generally are very conscientious of their finances and given that many are no longer working by the time they seek divorce, it is in their best interests to preserve their nest egg.

 Mediation is by far the best way to resolve these cases without incurring the expense of litigation.
 Many capable mediators can work directly with the parties, with or without the involvement of their attorneys, to settle all matters and come to a resolution.
 Additionally, often mediation may not be necessary, and the parties can work out an agreement together.
 In those situations, an attorney subsequently transforms the agreements into proper documents.
-Or the attorneys can often work together to resolve all issues.
+The attorneys can often work together to resolve all issues.

 Post-Divorce Life